keremlin/DeepRemember/README.md

-# AI-title - AI Powered Subtitle Player
+# DeepRemember Learning System - AI Powered

-A modern, modular Express.js web application for playing media files with AI-generated subtitles using OpenAI's Whisper.
+A modern, modular Express.js web application for Learning and playing media files with AI-generated subtitles using OpenAI's Whisper.

 ## 🚀 Features